The F.N. Sharp Guide to Meat Grilling

 Now the basics: pretty much everything that you can make on a grill can be executed with a pair of tongs, a hardy spatula and a long, two-pronged fork.
 Oh, a grill brush too.
 Look for a 4-piece tool set package that’s affordable but has good reviews.

-If you really want to go big, look for Pit Mitts, which are gloves that protect your hands from the heat, and a leather grill apron, specifically meant for protection from fire and sparks.
+If you really want to go big, look for Pit Mitts, which are gloves that protect your hands from the heat, and a heavy grill apron, specifically meant for protection from fire and sparks – check out the F.N.
+Sharp Apron, made of heavy duty, 100% waxed cotton with a cross-back design that makes it as easy to slip on as your F.N.
+Sharp Knives slice through ingredients 😜

-If you want to handle more delicate foods like vegetables or fish, pick up a grilling basket, as it’s small enough so food doesn’t fall through and lets you flip a bunch of items at once.
-Skewers are good for turning small meats, and a cast iron grill press can help keep bacon from curling and help get rid of fat from a burger or steak.
+If you want to handle more delicate foods like vegetables or fish, pick up a grilling basket as it’s small enough so food doesn’t fall through and lets you flip a bunch of items at once.
+Skewers are also good to have for turning small meats, and a cast iron grill press can help keep bacon from curling and help get rid of fat from a burger or steak.

 Now that we have the basics covered, let’s move on to knives, which are one of the most important parts of the whole venture.
 If you want to get all your essential knives at once, a kitchen knife set is your best bet.